defenseunicorns/zarf-package-software-factory/backup-and-restore/gitlab/README.md

     ```

 1. Take note of the backup filename that you want to extract.
 In the above example it is `1675119631_2023_01_30_15.7.0-ee_gitlab_backup.tar`.
-1. Download the `zarf.yaml` file that is in is directory.
+1. Download the `zarf.yaml` file that is in this directory.
 Put it in a new empty directory on your host, and `cd` to that directory.
 1. Ensure you have the `zarf` CLI installed.
 Use the same version that is listed at the top of the Makefile in the root of this repository.
 1. Create the backup package by running: